Ridermansb/linkFunction/README.md

 This project was created based on [linkstate][linkstate].

-The main reason to created another one was the dependencies. linkValue has no dependency of framework or lib, just function that call another function.
+The main reason to created another one was the dependencies. linkFunction has no dependency of framework or lib, just function that call another function.

 However, I would like to thanks [Jason Miller](https://jasonformat.com/) for the incredible project